Heritage Minutes

 The Heritage Minutes is a series of sixty-second short films, each illustrating an important moment in Canadian history.
-The Minutes integrate Canadian history, folklore and myths into dramatic storylines.
+Published by Historica Canada, the Minutes integrate Canadian history, folklore and myths into dramatic storylines.
 Like the Canada Vignettes of the 1970s, the Minutes themselves have become a part of Canadian culture and been the subject of academic studies as well as parody.

 The Minutes were first introduced on March 31, 1991, as part of a one-off history quiz show hosted by Wayne Rostad.
 Originally distributed to schools, they appeared frequently on Canadian television and in cinemas before feature films, and were later available online and on DVD.
 "Radio minutes" have also been made.
-From 1991 to 1995 fifty episodes were released.
-In 2012, new Minutes were produced in the lead-up to Canada's sesquicentennial (150th anniversary of Canadian Confederation) in 2017; these included themes in Canadian history, such as the Canadian Indian residential school system.
+From 1991 to 1995, 50 episodes aired.
+In 2012, new Minutes were produced in the lead-up to Canada's sesquicentennial (150th anniversary of Canadian Confederation) in 2017.

+The Minutes have featured appearances by some of Canada's best-known personalities, including Jared Keeso, Michael Shanks, Calum Worthy, Colm Feore, Dan Aykroyd, and Kate Nelligan.
+Voice-over end narration for the Heritage Minutes has been provided by such recognizable voices as Peter Mansbridge, k.d. lang, Adrienne Clarkson, and Lloyd Robertson.